polkadot-fellows/Evaluations/README.md

 ## Process

-The process for submitting Arguments is open to all existing Fellowship members (i.e Rank I to IX).
+The process for submitting Arguments is open to all existing Fellowship members (i.e. Rank I to IX).
 Anyone may provide comments on submitted Arguments.

 To submit an Argument, follow these steps:
   * Fork the `Evaluations` repository.